Johnny Papalia: Extradition and sentencing

 On March 4, 1963, Papalia pleaded guilty just as his trial was about to begin.
 On March 11, 1963, Papalia was sentenced to 10 years in prison.
 His conviction in New York generated massive press coverage in Canada.
 One Hamilton policeman told a reporter from The Toronto Star, "In the 15 years I've known him, I've never known him to engage in a legal activity.
 He is a cop-hater, a primitive.
 He got where he is through fear.
 He's hard, hard, hard."
 Another Hamilton policeman told the same reporter, "A real deadly man who would crush you without thinking.
 No regard for anyone or anything, neither for the criminal laws nor the laws of the underworld."
 Papalia later sought to reverse his conviction, claiming that he was of unsound mind when he made the guilty plea due to the anti-tuberculosis drugs he was taking and wanted a new trial, taking his case all the way to the Supreme Court of the United States, which refused to hear his appeal on October 12, 1964.
 Had he been granted a new trial, Papalia then planned to ask to have the charges dismissed under the grounds that his guilty plea and the resultant negative publicity made it impossible to find an impartial jury to hear his case.
 The lawyers for the Department of Justice noted that Papalia had explicitly stated he was of sound mind when he made his guilty plea and there was no medical evidence to support his claims of drug-induced mental incompetence at the time of his guilty plea.
 Due to the indictment, Magaddino promoted Santo Scibetta to leader of the Buffalo family's Ontario branch, replacing Papalia.

-In 1963, Papalia was convicted in absentia in Italy of gangsterism and sentenced to 10 years in prison.
+In 1963, Papalia was also convicted in absentia in Italy of gangsterism and sentenced to 10 years in prison.
 It was for this reason that Papalia never visited Italy.
-Later upon his return to Canada, the Canadian authorities refused the extradition request from Italy under the grounds that Papalia was a Canadian citizen and that the offense of "Mafia associations" did not exist in the Criminal Code of Canada.
+Upon his return to Canada from his prison term in the United States, the Canadian authorities refused the extradition request from Italy under the grounds that Papalia was a Canadian citizen and that the offence of "Mafia associations" did not exist in the Criminal Code of Canada.
 Papalia worked closely with the Italian branch of his 'ndrina (clan).
 There is also an Australian branch of the Papalia family based in Griffith, but the precise relationship, if any, between the Australian and Canadian Papalias beyond blood ties remains unclear.
 Two of Papalia's Australian cousins were murdered.